Ventilate Your Attic with Energy From the Sun

 Other advantages include:

-- Reliable attic ventialation during a power outage.
+- Reliable attic ventilation during a power outage.

 - Greater efficiency than traditional attic ventilation systems.